Multi-Application Architecture

 - Sharing a common framework (

-src/) between applications - Complete isolation of each application (code, configuration, tests)
+src/) between applications - Complete isolation of each application (code, configuration, database, public entry point)

 - Independent testing of each application